Close

 If you're considering filing for divorce in Illinois, you'll need to follow specific procedures to make sure the process is done correctly.
 As the petitioner, you'll be responsible for starting the divorce proceedings and submitting the necessary paperwork to the court.

-Initiating divorce in Illinois
+Initiating a divorce in Illinois

 Once you've filed the Petition for Dissolution of Marriage with the court, your spouse will become the respondent.
 They will have an opportunity to respond to the petition by filing an answer, or counter-petition.

 If you and your spouse can reach an agreement on all the terms of your divorce settlement – such as your marital property division, spousal support/alimony, and child support and child custody, if you have minor children – the case can be resolved without a trial.
-If you’re struggling to compromise on any of these issues, a mediator may be able to help.
-If not, however, your divorce case may be taken to trial.
-In that event, a judge would make the final decisions about your divorce terms.
+This is an uncontested divorce.

 Where to file divorce papers